-Tip 15: Meditation should be part of it
+Meditation should be part of a Yoga Class

 Every good yoga class should always start with meditation, even just closing your eyes and breathing for a few minutes.
 Why you may ask?
 Usually life is pretty chaotic.
 You rush everywhere and don’t think twice about anything.
 This will create the perfect space to discover and apply the best tips for yoga.

-Tip 16: Every good class should end with Shavasana
+Every good Yoga class should end with Shavasana

 You might have heard, Shavasana, Corpse, lay down on the floor, etc. All yoga classes should end with you on the mat, lying down and just relaxing for a few minutes.
 A good yoga class should warm you up, bring you to a more challenging pose and cool you down.
 It’s a lot on the mind and body, it is just nice to take a minute to yourself at the end!
 Stop thinking of your grocery list!

 Yes, breathing is an essential part of yoga, but first learn some poses, focus on your body and the more you practice you can add details.
 Learn the basics first.